Our student ambassadors have carefully curated lists of professionals who have made a significant impact on sustainability in their industry.

 Top Researchers in Carbon Capture, Usage and Storage Technologies

 At present, 189 countries in the world have endorsed the Paris Agreement, by which they agree to limit their CO2 emissions in order to fight climate change.
 Currently, the goal is to keep the world from getting 2°C warmer than pre-industrial times by 2100.
 However, there is already plenty of carbon dioxide in the atmosphere and, by simply reducing emissions, the 2°C target will probably not be achieved on time.

 For this reason, negative emission technologies like CCUS are becoming so important that their deployment is already implied in future climate projections.
 By either capturing CO2 from point sources of pollution or directly from the atmosphere, CCUS technologies have a mitigating effect on climate change while we transition to more sustainable ways of production.

-This list contains researchers on carbon capture, usage and storage technologies from North America: all these researchers are contributing to a more sustainable future for all of us.
+This list contains researchers on carbon capture, usage and storage technologies: all these researchers are contributing to a more sustainable future for all of us.

 Our criteria for selection:

 - Researching carbon capture, usage and storage technologies

 - Aiming to reduce Greenhouse Gas Emissions

 - Publication record and strong or rising citation index